Note: these 'words' (valid or invalid) are all the permutations of the word tun. These words are obtained by scrambling the letters in tun.

 Usage notes

-(colloquial, nonstandard): The use of do-support is a feature of several dialects and minority languages in Germany.
+- (colloquial, nonstandard): The use of do-support is a feature of several dialects and minority languages in Germany.
 In the standard language, it is most established along the Rhine.
-It is somewhat more acceptable when used for emphasis (as in the first example above), but is otherwise often regarded as illiterate (as in the second example).
+It is somewhat more acceptable when used for emphasis (as in the example with zuhören above), but is otherwise often regarded as illiterate (as in the example with aufräumen).
 This latter usage is generally associated with lower socio-economic status.

 Conjugation

-The 1st person singular present indicative is also (ich) tu.
+- The 1st person singular present indicative may also be (ich) tu.

 Derived terms